Tennessee Sales Tax

 Tennessee is an origin-based state.
 This means that the tax rate you use to calculate sales tax on orders is the rate where your business is located.
 If your local tax rate is 9.25%, then you’ll charge 9.25% sales tax on all orders shipping to Tennessee addresses, regardless of what the sales tax rate is at the location you’re shipping to.

-Like certain other states, Tennessee also has a sales tax holiday that exempts the tax for clothing and school supplies that cost $100 or less, and for computers and tablets that cost $1500 or less.
-The tax holiday falls on the last weekend in July (Friday-Sunday).
+Like certain other states, Tennessee also has a sales tax holiday that exempts the tax for clothing and school supplies that cost $100 or less and for computers and tablets that cost $1500 or less.
+The tax holiday fell on the last weekend of July 2021 (July 30-August 1).
+Additional sales tax holidays were implemented in 2021 for food and ingredients and gun safety equipment.
+Neither has been renewed yet for 2022.

 Amazon sellers who use Fulfillment by Amazon (FBA) will particularly want to note the first element in the list above, because FBA does have several warehouses in Tennessee.
 Your use of FBA may create a sales tax nexus for your business regardless of the amount of sales you make within the state.

-All in-state retailers and some out-of-state retailers are required to register for Tennessee sales and use tax.
-The out-of-state seller requirement is new for 2017.
-It states that retailers who make sales in excess of $500,000 to Tennessee consumers have a "substantial nexus", also sometimes know as an "economic nexus".
-If your business meets this threshold, you are required to register with the state of Tennessee for the purpose of filing and paying sales tax.
+All in-state retailers and out-of-state retailers who meet the economic nexus requirements must register for Tennessee sales and use tax.
+If your small business meets this threshold, you are required to register with the state of Tennessee to file and pay sales tax.

-Registration for in-state filers is done through the department’s Tennessee Taxpayer Access Point, or TNTAP.
+Registration for in-state tax filing is done through the department’s Tennessee Taxpayer Access Point (TNTAP).
 The website uses a wizard-based questionnaire to guide you through the process of registering.
+For out-of-state retailers who meet the requirements, you must also register to collect and remit Tennessee sales tax.
+This is also done through TNTAP.

 Visit the Department of Revenue for: